Princess Sumaya bint Hassan

 Princess Sumaya bint El Hassan (born 14 May 1971) is a princess of Jordan and a first cousin of King Abdullah II.

 Early life

-Princess Sumaya was born in Amman on 14 May 1971, and is the second daughter to Prince Hassan bin Talal and Princess Sarvath al-Hassan.
+Princess Sumaya was born in Amman on 14 May 1971, and is the second daughter to Prince Hassan bin Talal and Princess Sarvath El Hassan.
 She received her primary education at the Amman Baptist School in Jordan, and subsequently at the International Community School in Amman.

 Princess Sumaya later attended Sherborne School for Girls in Dorset, in England.
 She went on to graduate from the Courtauld Institute of Art at the University of London with a Bachelor of Arts in the History of Art, specializing in Early Sources of Islamic Art and Architecture.